 The City of Corvallis, in partnership with the Corvallis Bicycle Collective, held its first Open Streets event in August of 2017 – the day before the solar eclipse.
 Over 2,000 people and 33 organizations participated that year.
 Since its initial success, the event has traveled to a different neighborhood each year, growing to include more community participants.

-After a two year hiatus due to the pandemic, Open Streets Corvallis returned in 2022, lead by the City of Corvallis’ Active Transportation Program in partnership the Corvallis Sustainability Coalition.
+After a two year hiatus due to the pandemic, Open Streets Corvallis returned in 2022, lead by the City of Corvallis’ Active Transportation Program with the support of the Corvallis Sustainability Coalition.
 Our steering committee also included members from the Benton County Health Department, Casa Latinos Unidos, Corvallis Bicycle Collective, Oregon Cascades West Council of Governments, and OSU Transportation Services.